Coming Off the Pill

-The process of coming off the combined pill and the mini pill are similar.
+The process of coming off the combined pill is similar to stopping the mini pill.
 Your period will take a few weeks to return to a regular cycle and you may notice other changes in your weight and mood over time.

 When can I start another brand of pill?

-If you want to change to another brand of the contraceptive pill, you should first visit your GP, or message a Zava doctor who can explain how to go about it and what to watch out for.
+If you want to change to another brand of the contraceptive pill, you should first visit your GP or message a ZAVA doctor who can explain how to go about it and what to watch out for.

 What if I want to start a new kind of contraception?

-For example, if you are getting the contraceptive implant in the first week of your pill, or your pill-free week, you will be advised to use condoms for the first 7 days to give the implant time to start taking effect.
+For example, if you are getting the contraceptive implant in what is usually the first week of taking your pill, or during your pill-free week, you will be advised to use condoms for 7 days to give the implant time to start taking effect.

 HSE (2019).
 Coming off contraception to get pregnant [online] Available at: https://www2.hse.ie/wellbeing/child-health/coming-off-contraception-to-get-pregnant/contraceptive-methods-and-fertility.html [accessed 10th December 2020].